 This is where you will pay the interest on the loan for the entire term up front and this is deducted from the gross loan.

 With a roll-up loan, all of the interest rolls up onto the capital sum so that when you come to repay it, you would repay the original loan plus the interest.

 This is where the interest on the loan is paid monthly, this means your net loan is not reduced by any retained interest and you don’t have to pay a larger sum at the end of the loan compared to roll up options but typically this type of bridging loan is not available on properties you either live in or intend to live in and the other major downside is the lender will want to make sure you can afford the monthly interest payments.

 Bridging loans are used for a multitude of different reasons such as-

 Momentum Mortgages are specialist mortgage brokers based in Sevenoaks, Kent.

 We can help you get a bridging loan.
-You can book a free strategy call here on our website to work out a plan and answer any questions you have.
+You can book a no-obligation strategy call here on our website to work out a plan and answer any questions you have.

 A few things you need to take into account before applying for your loan:

 Once you have these details (we can help you with this), we can then help match you with a lender.